ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 P^{\star} = \underset{P \in \mathbb{B}}{\mathrm{argmin}} \left( P C \right)
 $$

-That implicit constraint under the $\mathrm{argmin}$ looks nasty.
+That implicit constraint under the $\mathrm{argmin}$ looks hard.
 How to address it?
+One way would be to write a Lagrangian and set up a primal-dual optimization scheme for it.
+In this post we're _not_ going to do that :)

 In the following we'll see how to turn this kind of constrained optimization problem into an unconstrained one over an appropriate *manifold*.